 Is sex during the third trimester safe for you?

 Not only is sex during the third trimester safe, it’s downright healthy!
 Women often experience a heightened sex drive during late pregnancy, so feel free to have some fun!
 Finding a comfortable position can be a bit difficult, but some experimenting and positional creativity should do the trick.
-“Spooning” is one of the lowest impact positions that will avoid putting pressure on your internal organs, so many third trimester women tout this as the most enjoyable.
+“Spooning” is one of the lowest impact positions that will avoid putting pressure on your internal organs, so many in their third trimester tout this as the most enjoyable.

 Are there any times when sex during the third trimester is not safe?

-Although third trimester sex is perfectly healthy most of the time, there are a few instances in which you should avoid having sex.
+Although third-trimester sex is perfectly healthy most of the time, there are a few instances in which you should avoid having sex.